 Exclusive breast pumping is when a baby is only fed expressed breast milk via a bottle instead of nursing.

 Still, most mothers give up the idea because of the lesser support and information about it.
-It’s sad that many (including professional health care providers) walk around telling mothers “this is a crazy idea”, “you’ll run out of milk”, and also that “it’ll never work”.
+It’s sad that many (including professional health care providers) walk around telling mothers “This is a crazy idea”, “you’ll run out of milk”, and also that “it’ll never work”.

 While every single person agrees that there are irreplaceable benefits to breastfeeding, everyone must know it’s “breastmilk” that itself is irreplaceable.
 So when an occasion occurs, where breastfeeding is not an option anymore, it’s still possible to use breastmilk regardless of the method of delivery.